 The winner: promptfoo

-promptfoo/promptfoo — 10.8K stars, TypeScript, MIT.
-The heavyweight of LLM evaluation.
-CLI and library used by 300,000+ developers and 127 Fortune 500 companies.
+promptfoo/promptfoo20.6K stars (up from 10.8K), TypeScript, MIT.
+The heavyweight of LLM evaluation, now part of OpenAI (acquired March 9, 2026).
+The open-source project continues — CLI and library used by 25%+ of Fortune 500.
 Compares outputs across GPT, Claude, Gemini, Llama with declarative YAML configs.
 Red-teaming module scans for 50+ vulnerability types (prompt injection, jailbreaks, PII leaks, tool misuse).
+MCP Proxy for enterprise security.
+MCP Plugin tests agentic systems for function call exploits and system prompt leakage.
 CI/CD integration with GitHub Actions.
-MCP Proxy for enterprise security.
-The tool most teams should start with.
+Now at v0.121.9 with 8,334 commits.

 Strong alternatives

-DeepEval (confident-ai/deepeval) — 5K+ stars, Python, Apache-2.0.
+DeepEval (confident-ai/deepeval) — 15K stars (tripled from 5K), Python, Apache-2.0.
 Pytest-style LLM unit testing with 50+ metrics (G-Eval, hallucination, answer relevancy, task completion).
-The MCP-Use metric specifically evaluates how well agents use MCP servers — scoring tool selection and argument quality.
-800K daily evaluations.
+The MCP-Use metric evaluates how well agents use MCP servers.
+New: Multi-Turn MCP Use metric for conversational agent evaluation across extended dialogues.
+9,276 commits — extremely active.

 Red-teaming: promptfoo/evil-mcp-server simulates malicious MCP behaviors (tool poisoning, data exfiltration, hidden instructions).
 Critical for understanding how agents behave with malicious tools.